euroscipy/euroscipy.github.io/content/pages/2022/venue.md

 EuroSciPy 2022 takes place in Basel, Switzerland from Monday, August 29th until Friday, September 2nd.

-To get info about Basel city, its restaurants, tours, etc., see [city's webpage](https://www.basel.com/en).
+To get info about Basel city, its restaurants, tours, etc., see the [city's webpage](https://www.basel.com/en).
 ### Location
 #### Main Venue (Conference and Tutorials)